NEW!! Start our CMHC Program Summer 2026 or Fall 2026!!

 Will Clinical Mental Health Counseling (CMHC) meet the educational requirements for the professional credential in the state or US territory you might choose to live during or after completing your UVU degree?
 Visit the UVU Professional Licensure website to learn more!

-The program is designed to take five semesters (Fall, Spring, Summer, Fall, Spring).
+The program is designed to take five semesters when enrolled full-time with satisfactory progress.

 If students do not complete their 100 clinical hours in practicum (CMHC 671R) they will need to register for, and attend this course until they complete their 100 hours, or until the end of the semester, whichever comes last.